Virtual Home Tour

 backyard july 2004.jpg (127394 bytes)

-If you head toward the park bench and turn to the right, you will enter my garden through a gate.
+If you headed toward the park bench and turned to the right, you would have entered my garden through a gate.
 In 2004, I grew strawberries, boysenberries, tomatoes, zucchini, cucumbers, peas, dill, basil, oregano, sage, and rhubarb to eat.
-I also grew zinnias, cosmos, cobra gourd and trumpet vine for looks.
+I also grew zinnias, cosmos, cobra gourd and trumpet vine for aesthetics.

 garden july 2004.jpg (170887 bytes)

-I normally don't use the front door, due to convenience, so you would be entering from the side door.
-If you head up a couple stairs to the left, you would enter the kitchen, which is pictured from several angles below.
-Most houses in my area have a wall between the kitchen and dining area, but I was lucky enough to have a former owner who decided to remove it.
+I normally didn't use the front door, due to convenience, so you would have been entering from the side door.
+If you headed up a couple stairs to the left, you would enter the kitchen, which is pictured from several angles below.
+Most houses in this area have a wall between the kitchen and dining area, but I was lucky enough to have had a former owner who decided to remove it.
 The first view is if you were to turn around 180 degrees and face the way you just entered through the side door.

 kitchen facing side door.jpg (91629 bytes) kitchen view of sink.jpg (96378 bytes) kitchen view from side door.jpg (91105 bytes)